rundexter/documentation/source/includes/_tutorial.md

 ## Phase 0: Preparation
 Before we get started, you should make sure the following things are true:

-1. You've signed up at http://rundexter.com
+1. You've signed up at <a href="https://rundexter.com" target="_blank">https://rundexter.com</a>
 1. You've installed the [sdk](#sdk-overview)
 1. You've successfully added a key to your environment
 1. You've got a *basic* understanding of [Node.js](http://nodeguide.com/beginner.html)
 1. You're ready to build cool things!

 If any of the above steps were troublesome, check out our <a href="http://community.rundexter.com" target="_blank">community forums</a>.
 There are answers to many frequently asked questions there!
-If you're still having trouble, you can join our active <a href="https://rundexter.slack.com" target="_blank">Slack channel</a> for help in real time.
+If you're still having trouble, you can chat with members of the community in real time by clicking the "Join us on Slack" button in the footer of our website.

 ## Phase 1: Setup
 ```shell